arangodb/arangodb/tests/README.md

 # Tests
-When creating tests, please bear in mind, that every test added will add additional time during the PR-Runs.
+When creating tests, please bear in mind, that every test added will add additional time during the PR runs.

-So every test added *will* slow down PRs.
+So every added test *will* slow down PR runs.

 Please also note that tests in the CI share a system with other runs in parallel.
 So CI tests are not a place to max out I/O, Memory, or such.